 The Department of Radiology also has a robust ultrasound service providing specific expertise in general abdominal ultrasound, liver imaging, elastography, transplant imaging, gynecological ultrasound, small parts and musculoskeletal applications.
 Northwestern also has an active ultrasound contrast service in liver and GU applications.
 Fluoroscopy offers gastrointestinal and genitourinary evaluations.

-The MR-Predominant Body Imaging and Musculoskeletal Radiology fellowships at Northwestern University Feinberg School of Medicine are highly desirable positions.
+The MR-Predominant Body Imaging fellowship at Northwestern University Feinberg School of Medicine is a highly desirable position.
 We also offer a Body Imaging Research Fellowship.
 Visit the Fellows page for more information.

 The Body Imaging Section has a large variety of research interests including gastrointestinal and genitourianary topics like hepatobiliary, pancreatic, prostate, renal, adrenal, testes, intestinal, appendiceal imaging, as well as placental imaging.